noelkips/printf/README.md

    0x11.
 C - printf

 This is a team project
-Authors
+Authors:

 [Noel K Langat](https://github.com/noelkips)

 [Zeberio Morande](https://github.com/Zeb-0)

-The project and the resources in this repository cover concepts to write the prinf function that works like stadard library (printf.h)
+The project and the resources in this repository cover concepts to write the prinf function that works like stadard library (printf.h).

 Resources